 MCPs (multispeciality community providers) will be set-up each overseeing a network of 6-7 neighbourhood teams covering 30-50,000 population alongside developing an integrated strategic commissioning arrangement, for health and social care, with appropriate clinical support and advisory arrangements.

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCGs will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include North Lincolnshire.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCGs will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18; this is the capped expenditure process (CEP).
+The 14 target CEP areas include North Lincolnshire.
 The measures under discussion include the following:

 - Limiting the number of operations carried out by non-NHS providers so the funding stays within the NHS.
 Considerations differ between areas but include both limiting patients’ choice of providers, and reducing work which is outsourced by NHS trusts.
 In some cases it would require the NHS to find the capacity to carry out more operations;